 - Interests: what do they like?
 What are their hobbies, activities, or work interests?
 What other businesses do they like?

-- Behaviors: what actions do they take on Facebook that could indicate an interest in your product or service?
+- Behaviours: what actions do they take on Facebook that could indicate an interest in your product or service?

 - Connections: who are their friends and family members?
-Do any of those people work at companies you’re targeting?
-What about their friends’ interests and behaviors, can they help you to reach your target audience?
+Do any of those people work at the companies you’re targeting?
+What about their friends’ interests and behaviours, can they help you to reach your target audience?

 Create the ad creative (image, text, and link)

-Once you’ve chosen who your target audience is, it’s time to come up with the content of your Facebook ad campaign.
+Once you’ve chosen who your target audience is, it’s time to come up with the content for your Facebook ad campaign.